Breaking Down and Building Up: Mixture of Skill-Based Vision-and-Language Navigation Agents: LLM and VLM Prompts

 \subsection{Prompts for Skill-specific Data Synthesis}

-To generate skill-focused instruction, we feed the observation sequence of each candidate trajectory into GPT-4o with the structured prompt, in Listing~\ref{lst:temporal_data_synthsis} and Listing~\ref{lst:atomic_data_synthsis}.
-Both of the two prompts are tailored for GPT-4o.
+To generate skill-focused instruction, we feed the observation sequence of each candidate trajectory into GPT-4o with the structured prompt, in Listing~\ref{lst:temporal_data_Synthesis} and Listing~\ref{lst:atomic_data_Synthesis}.
+Both of prompts are tailored for GPT-4o.

-\paragraph{Temporal Order Planning Skill Data Construction.} The detailed prompt for Temporal Order Planning Skill data construction can be seen in Listing~\ref{lst:temporal_data_synthsis}.
+\paragraph{Temporal Order Planning Skill Data Construction.} The detailed prompt for Temporal Order Planning Skill data construction can be seen in Listing~\ref{lst:temporal_data_Synthesis}.

-\paragraph{Atomic Skills Data Construction.} The 5 atomic skills in VLN share the same prompt (in Listing~\ref{lst:atomic_data_synthsis}) for their skill-specific data synthesis. .
+\paragraph{Atomic Skills Data Construction.} The 5 atomic skills in VLN share the same prompt (in Listing~\ref{lst:atomic_data_Synthesis}) for their skill-specific data synthesis.